Reg Lye: Career

 Lye was one of the busiest Australian actors of the 1950s, appearing in the majority of locally shot features at the time, as well as on stage and radio.
 Lee Robinson called him "one of the best character actors in Australia."

+During World War 2 he served as a Driver, Motor Transport with the RAAF reaching the rank of Leading Air Craftsman (LAC).
+He was attached to 452 Squadron RAAF (part of No1 Fighter Wing RAAF) based at Strauss Airfield (just outside Darwin) in Northern Territory.

 After running his own revue company in the Riverina, Lye joined Sydney's New Theatre.
 His stage credits there included How Beautiful With Shoes (1946), God Bless the Guv'nor (1946), Enemies (1946), Of Mice and Men (1946), Sons of the South (1947), Woman Bites Dog, Deep Are the Roots (1947), A Physician in Spite of Himself (1947), Rocket Range (1947) and Sky without Birds (1952).
 He directed Stove, Sink and View in 1948.
 Lye directed Rocket Range for the Forbes Society, which won Best Play in a local competition.
-At the Orange Drama Festival, he won the award for Best Actor as Henry Gow in Noel Coward’s short play Fumed Oak.
+At the Orange Drama Festival, he won the award for Best Actor as Henry Gow in Noël Coward's short play Fumed Oak.
 He then played Mr Markham in the radio play Mr Markham, Antique Dealer which he also co-adapted for the stage.

 He starred alongside Chips Rafferty in several films, including western Eureka Stockade (1949) and King of the Coral Sea (1953).
-In 1956 he appeared in the British-American comedy film Smiley and Cecil Holmes’ Australian anthology film Three in One. and Walk into Paradise – the latter with Chips Rafferty once more.
+In 1956 he appeared in the British-American comedy film Smiley and Cecil Holmes's Australian anthology film Three in One. and Walk Into Paradise – the latter with Chips Rafferty once more.
 He then featured in Dust in the Sun (1958), and French-Australian films Stowaway (1958) and The Restless and the Damned (1959).